cloudtrax/docs/api/vouchers.md

 ----- | -----
 `restore` | Undelete (i.e., remove the deleted status) of all vouchers in the "vouchers" array.
 `renew` | Undelete all vouchers in the "vouchers" array, reset their creation dates to `now`, and either set the date of first use to `now` if there are any users, or clear that field entirely if there aren't.
-`reset` | Undelete all vouchers in the "vouchers" array, clear any existing users, reset the creation date to `now`, and clear the date of first use.
+`reset` | Undelete all vouchers in the "vouchers" array, clear any existing users, reset the creation dates to `now`, and clear the date of first use.
 `delete` | Mark all vouchers in the `"vouchers"` array as deleted.